TestAnything/Specification/tap-version-14-specification.md

 The Body is a collection of lines representing a test set.

 The Plan reports on the number of tests included in the Body.

+A Subtest indicates a nested TAP Document that is included by the parent TAP Document.
+It is a TAP Document where each line is indented by 4 spaces.

 For example, a test file's output might look like: